About the course

 - High level of personal organisation

-- The ability to communicate effectively, and the intellectual and academic potential to meet the required Teachers’ Standards by the end of the programme.
+- The ability to communicate effectively, and the intellectual and academic potential to meet the required Teachers’ Standards.

 - Offers are subject to satisfactory Disclosure and Barring Service enhanced disclosure check and trainees must not previously have been barred from teaching or working with children.
-We also ask you to complete a health declaration to ensure that you have the health and physical capacity to teach.
+You need to complete a health declaration to ensure that you have the health and physical capacity to teach.

 About the training provider

-Brighouse High School and Sixth Form College has a strong focus on staff development and support.
-We pride ourselves in the provision offered to trainees and colleagues at differing stages of their careers and believe that life-long learning is the key to effective teaching and a happy workforce.
-We have a track record of developing skilled teachers who are fully equipped to enter the secondary phase of teaching working with young people form the age of 11-18.
-If you are searching for a high quality, supportive and innovative school based route into teaching then Brighouse High and The Valley Learning Trust could very well be the place for you.
+The Valley Learning Partnership has a strong focus on staff development and support.
+We pride ourselves in the bespoke provision offered to trainees and colleagues at differing stages of their careers and believe that life-long learning is the key to effective teaching and a happy workforce.
+The Valley Learning Partnership and its lead schools (Brighouse High School /The Brooksbank School) has a track record of developing skilled teachers who are fully equipped to enter the secondary phase of teaching, working with young people form the age of 11-18.
+If you are searching for a high quality, supportive and innovative school based route into teaching, The Valley Learning Partnership could very well be the place for you.

-The school and its partner schools are easily accessible from a wide area including Leeds and Manchester yet are at the heart of the local community and, on choosing us, you will become part of that team.
+The school and its partner schools are easily accessible from a wide area including Leeds and Manchester yet are at the heart of the local community and, on choosing us, you will become part of that team and our community.